apache/apisix/docs/en/latest/building-apisix.md

 ## Running and managing APISIX server

-To initialize the configuration file and etcd, within the APISIX directory, run:
+To initialize the configuration file, within the APISIX directory, run:

 ```shell
 apisix init